Vasista-Nampally-14/Stego-App/README.md

 # 🕵️ Steganography Web App

+> This project was built with the assistance of modern AI tools (incl.
+LLMs) for rapid design, code suggestions, and documentation.

 A modern, accessible Flask app to hide messages (or small files) inside PNG images using strong encryption and robust LSB steganography.
 You get previews, SHA-256 integrity, drag and drop, capacity meter, clipboard copy, dark/light themes, and more.
 Perfect for learning, private sharing, or privacy-first workflows.

 ---